proycon/LaMachine/README.md

 LaMachine
 ===========

-This is a virtual machine based on Ubuntu Linux 14.04 (64-bit only) with the latest development versions of NLP software developed by the Language Machines research group,  CLST (Radboud University Nijmegen), as well as TiCC (Tilburg University).
-It can also serve as a docker.io application rather than a VM.
+This is a virtual machine or installer for the latest development versions of NLP software developed by the Language Machines research group,  CLST (Radboud University Nijmegen), as well as TiCC (Tilburg University).

+LaMachine can be used in several forms:
+ * As a Virtual Machine - Easiest, allows you to run our software on any host OS.
+ * As a docker application
+ * As a compilation/installation script in a virtual environment

 Pre-installed software:
 - *Timbl* - Tilburg Memory Based Learner